 You will breach the civil penalty provisions in the TASA if you sign a declaration or statement required or permitted under a taxation law about your clients that was not prepared by someone working under your supervision and control.

-For partnerships and companies, the declaration or statement must not be prepared by an individual who is not working under the supervision and control of a registered individual BAS or tax agent.
+For partnerships and companies, the declaration or statement must not be prepared by an individual who is not working under the supervision and control of a registered individual tax agent.

 The penalty imposed for contravening these provisions is:

 - up to 250 penalty units ($55,500) for an individual BAS agent

 - up to 1,250 penalty units ($277,500) for a partnership or company BAS agent.

 You can consider adopting a range of measures to ensure there is adequate supervision and control in your practice.
 Below are some suggested measures: